News

 What happened

-Champagne Taittinger has unveiled a limited-edition bottle created to mark the FIFA World Cup 2026.
-The announcement was made on 14 April 2026, with the release representing a formal partnership between the Champagne house and one of the most prominent sporting events on the global calendar.
+Champagne Taittinger has unveiled a limited-edition bottle conceived to celebrate the FIFA World Cup 2026.
+The release, announced on 28 April 2026, marks a formal partnership between the Champagne house and FIFA, connecting one of the appellation's established names to the planet's most widely followed sporting competition.

 Why it matters